Foundation Diet and Health

 Not only vegans or vegetarians should read this:

-Golden dead nettles can be bought as a dried herb with flowers.
+Golden dead nettle is available as a dried herb with flowers.
 Pure flowers are rarer and more expensive.
-With a little luck, you can get golden dead nettle tea in pharmacies, drugstores, health food stores, organic shops, specialty stores or online.
-The products are usually not raw food quality (raw quality), sometimes they are organic quality.
+Golden dead nettle tea is occasionally available in pharmacies, drugstores, health food stores, specialty stores or online.
+The majority of the products are not raw food quality (raw quality), sometimes organic quality.

 Golden deadnettle is occasionally a component of organic bronchial teas, containing up to 4 g/100 g.
 The few products containing flower extracts include drops, tinctures, dietary supplements, hair care products or ointments.

-Neither supermarkets such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka or Hofer nor the organic supermarkets Denn's Biomarkt and Alnatura currently offer products containing dead nettles or golden nettles.
+Neither supermarkets such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Rewe, Edeka, Billa or Hofer nor the organic supermarkets Denn's Biomarkt and Alnatura currently offer products containing dead nettles or golden nettles.
 Likewise, we have not found any raw or dried golden nettles at weekly markets or directly from the farmer (subscription box / seasonal box / green box), neither in conventional nor in organic quality (organic).

-Is the deadnettle yellow?
-The genus of deadnettles ( Lamium ) is rich in species and includes, depending on the estimate, around 25-30 species.
+Are the flowers of the deadnettle yellow?
+The genus of deadnettles ( Lamium) is rich in species and includes, depending on the estimate, around 25-30 species.
 6 The golden yellow or pale yellow flowers of the goldennettle are lip-shaped and appear to be whorled.
-The fruit (schizocarp) breaks down into four parts (clamations).
+The fruit (schizocarp) breaks down into four parts (adenoids).
 5

-Well-known relatives of the golden nettle are the white deadnettle (white flowers), the purple deadnettle (young leaves are slightly purple, the flowers are violet) and the spotted deadnettle (mostly purple, rarely white flowers with a spotted lower lip).
+Well-known relatives of the golden nettle are the white deadnettle with white flowers ( Lamium album L.), the purple deadnettle ( Lamium purpurem L.), whose young leaves are light purple and the flowers violet.
+The spotted deadnettle ( Lamium maculatum L.) has mostly purple, rarely white flowers with a spotted lower lip.

 Season: The main flowering period is from April to July.
 5 In principle, the hardy and evergreen wild plant can be harvested all year round.
 In winter, only roots and leaves should be harvested and not shoots in order to protect the plant.